MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-bf-cli-deploy-luis.md

 bf luis:build --luConfig luconfig.json
 ```

-## LU and language variations files
+## LU and multiple language variations

 Every [.lu file][lu-templates] can have multiple language variations and the `luis:build` command will build a LUIS application for each language supported.